chukwunnonso/Technical-writing/introduction-to-github/github.md

     The flag m stands for message.
 ```

-Errors in the commit message can be overwritten using
+To correct an error in commit message use

 ```
  git commit --amend “This is the correct message”